 It can be either cellulose or fiberglass.
-Cellulose insulation works especially well in damp areas because of its high mould and critter resistance.
-This is mainly attributed to boric acid treatment which repulses mould and other unwanted visitors.
+Cellulose insulation works especially well in damp areas because of its high mold and critter resistance.
+This is mainly attributed to boric acid treatment which repulses mold and other unwanted visitors.
 Fiberglass settles less, but provides exactly the same benefits as cellulose, including high R-values.

 In winter, a hat traps heat on your head and keeps you warm.
 But using a hat in the summer is also beneficial since it is a barrier between you and outside heat.
 The same rule applies to insulation, especially attic insulation in Toronto and other cities with difficult weather.
 Blown-in doesn't discriminate against hot or cold, it insulates everything and keeps your home's temperature at an ideal level.

-The compactness of blow-in makes fires literally impossible since it doesn’t make way for much oxygen in the process.
-Moreover, boric acid is widely known as a fire retardant and smoulder suppressant.
-This means that rather than being fire-prone, blown in insulation can actually protect your home from large and fast-spreading fires.
+The compactness of blow-in makes fires literally impossible since it doesn't make way for much oxygen in the process.
+Moreover, boric acid is widely known as a fire retardant and smolder suppressant.
+This means that rather than being fire-prone, blown-in insulation can actually protect your home from large and fast-spreading fires.

 If you are looking to upgrade your insulation, you must have heard about R-value a couple of times.
 And like most homeowners, you are probably wondering what it is.
 Well, R-values are ratings about a material's ability to retain heat.
 The higher numbers, the less temperature loss you will have.